-- a regular walk outdoors
+- A regular walk outdoors

-- yoga or meditation.
+- Yoga or meditation

 Exercise is very important.
 If I feel I have too much energy, swimming or a fast long walk can really calm me down and help me sleep.
 On a low day I might not be up for a swim, but a walk into town really helps me bring my mind and body together.

-This information was published in May 2019.
-We will revise it in 2022.
+This information was published in February 2023.
+We will revise it in 2026.

 If you want to reproduce this content, see our permissions and licensing page.